-Management Curriculum (MN)
+Junior and Senior Management Curriculum (MN)

 The program of study in Management is designed to provide professional education and training for careers in the management and administration of business and economic affairs.
-The curriculum is concerned (1) with providing the student with a broad perspective of the organization and operation of the modern business enterprise, and (2) with developing the student's ability to make prudent decisions.
+The curriculum is concerned (l) with providing the studen twith abroad perspective of the organization and operation of the modern business enterprise, and (2) with developing the student's ability to make prudent decisions.